National symbols of Estonia: History of the flag

 The invasion by the Soviet Union in June 1940 led to the flag's ban.
-It was taken down from the most symbolic location, the tower of Pikk Hermann in Tallinn, on June 21, 1940 when Estonia was still formally independent.
-On the next day, 22 June, it was hoisted along with the red flag.
-The tricolor disappeared completely from the tower on July 27, 1940 and was replaced by the flag of Estonian SSR.
+It was taken down from the most symbolic location, the tower of Pikk Hermann in Tallinn, on 21 June 1940, when Estonia was still formally independent.
+On the next day, 22 June 1940, it was hoisted along with the red flag.
+The tricolor disappeared completely from the tower on 27 July 1940, and was replaced by the Soviet red flag.

 The Estonian flag was restored along with independence.
 The flag atop Pikk Hermann Tower on Toompea hill in Tallinn is raised every morning at dawn, but not before seven o'clock; it is lowered at sunset, but not later than ten o'clock.
 The flags on other buildings are scheduled by local government codes.

+The first blue-black-white tricolor is preserved in the Estonian National Museum.

 Estonian Flag Act

 Starting on 1 January 2006, the use of the Estonian flag is regulated by the Estonian Flag Act, which was passed on 23 March 2005 and the good practices that have been historically developed.

 Everyone has the right to display and use the Estonian flag as long as it is in accordance with the act and follows honored traditions.
 The Estonian flag is displayed on buildings and stationary flag staffs on Independence Day, Victory Day and the Restoration of Independence Day.

-The Estonian Flag is hoisted at sunrise, no later than 8.00 and is lowered at sunset, no later than 22.00.
+The Estonian Flag is hoisted at sunrise, no later than 8:00 and is lowered at sunset, no later than 22:00.

-Interesting Estonian Flag Facts

-Less than one tenth of the world's countries have a flag older than one hundred years.
-The first blue-black-white tricolor is preserved in the Estonian National Museum.